DrDonk/OC4VM/docs/build.md

 # Building OC4VM

 Building must be done on macOS, either real or virtualized.
+This is beacause the format of the bootable ISO file has to be built using Apple Partition Map and HFS+.

 The Homebrew package manager will need to be installed to allow installation of the following pre-requisites.
 Please follow the instructions at https://brew.sh.
+It may be possible to also use Macports for these dependencies but this has not been tested.

 Once brew is installed run the following commands to install the required software:
 ```